Disney World Restaurant Discounts & Coupons

 Counter Service / Take-Out

-There is a great location in Disney Springs that offers very reasonably priced takeout food (you can eat in the restaurant, as well).
+There are some great locations in Disney Springs that offers very reasonably priced takeout food.
 Since Disney Springs has many places to sit and enjoy the view along the lake, this is a nice option on a day when the weather is pleasant.

 Additionally, if you will have a car, consider this option: